 Donating by sharing our resources

 Did you know it is possible to donate idle resources to shared resource research projects, as for example Folding@home?
 Folding@home is a project set up by Stanford University that supports disease research projects.
 They use compute resources provided by the community to do calculations to aid in this research.

-The resources, collected by Folding@home, are used to collect and process information for health research, .
+The resources, collected by Folding@home, are used to collect and process information for health research, like currently for Corona.
 The behavior of Corona can be simulated and studied.
 It helps to find out all ins and outs about the virus; How the virus works, how it might be cured and what our best chances are of developing a vaccine.
 In other words, we can not say it directly speeds up the process of finding a cure.
 Though it might indirectly.
 The project did not stay unnoticed.
 Large companies like Google and Intel partnered up with Folding@home and many enterprises are helping where they can.

 Sounds promising, right?

 Take an engineer, a Kubernetes cluster and the intrinsic motivation to help.
 The result?
 80% of the Kubernetes cluster of our Google Cloud Architect Dion Borsboom is now donating its resources for Corona research.
 For now, we set up a short-term solution, a ‘quick hack’, to immediately do our bit.
 The goal of the ‘quick hack’ is to support the Corona research by delivering extra resources so they have more computing power to find out more about the virus.
 The next step will be to build infrastructure that detects unused resources automatically and makes them useful by making them available to valuable disease research.
 We are not there yet but we like to embrace change and look ahead.

 "If you are an engineer like me, you have probably thought about ways to help combat the pandemic that is putting our world on edge.” - Dion Borsboom, Google Cloud Architect